KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `axios` in file `GPhotos.js`: Replace it with built-in fetch.
 3. Deprecated: Found ` electron-rebuild` in file `INSTALL.md`: Replace it with `@electron/rebuild`
+4. Recommendation: Found `new Date()` in file `MMM-GooglePhotos.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-4. Recommendation: Found `axios` in file `error_to_string.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `error_to_string.js`: Replace it with built-in fetch.
-5. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
-6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)